Strategic Plan for Fiscal Years 2018-2022

 The secretary of state is the official keeper of the state seal, as well as many other important documents.
 As the state's archivist, this office is responsible for the care and storage of many irreplaceable treasures.
 The State Archives Building, located on Essen Lane in Baton Rouge, opened in 1987 and provides a home for the state's growing archival collection.
 Many people think of files and papers when they think of archives, but the secretary of state has taken steps to preserve and catalog priceless film and tape recordings of important people and historical events.
 This office has instituted an oral history project in which the memories of people, from prominent former elected officials to rank-and-file citizens, are being preserved.

-The secretary of state is also responsible for the operation of museums throughout the state including: Chennault Aviation and Military Museum in Monroe, Delta Music Museum in Ferriday, Eddie G. Robinson Museum in Grambling, Germantown Colony Museum in Minden, Jean Lafitte Marine Fisheries Museum in Jean Lafitte, Louisiana Military Hall of Fame and Museum in Abbeville, Louisiana Military Museum in Ruston, Louisiana State Cotton Museum in Lake Providence, Louisiana State Exhibit Museum in Shreveport, Louisiana State Oil and Gas Museum in Oil City, Louisiana's Old State Capitol in Baton Rouge, Mansfield Female College Museum in Mansfield, Old Arsenal Museum in Baton Rouge, Shreveport Water Works Museum in Shreveport, Spring Street Historical Museum in Shreveport and Tioga Heritage Park and Museum in Pineville.
+The secretary of state is also responsible for the operation of museums throughout the state including the Delta Music Museum in Ferriday, Eddie G. Robinson Museum in Grambling, Germantown Colony Museum in Minden, Jean Lafitte Marine Fisheries Museum in Jean Lafitte, Louisiana Military Hall of Fame and Museum in Abbeville, Louisiana Military Museum in Ruston, Louisiana State Cotton Museum in Lake Providence, Louisiana State Exhibit Museum in Shreveport, Louisiana State Oil and Gas Museum in Oil City, Louisiana's Old State Capitol in Baton Rouge, Mansfield Female College Museum in Mansfield, Old Arsenal Museum in Baton Rouge, Shreveport Water Works Museum in Shreveport, Spring Street Historical Museum in Shreveport and Tioga Heritage Park and Museum in Pineville.

 From acting as the keeper of the state's most precious memorabilia to overseeing elections and corporate filings, the Secretary of State's Office provides a large range of valuable services.